Pondering John 2:13-25.

 When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 In the temple courts He found men selling cattle, sheep and doves, and others sitting at tables exchanging money.

 Can you imagine the sight and smells?
 And the lack of any sense of holiness?
-Not only had God’s house of worship been transformed into a place of greedy business activity, it took on the aroma of a stable.
+Not only had God’s house of worship been transformed into a place of greedy business activity, it had assumed the aroma of a stable.
 And this was all taking place in the outer courts of the temple, the only place onsight where Gentile believers were allowed to hear God’s Word, pray and worship.

 So He made a whip out of cords, and drove all from the temple area, both sheep and cattle, He scattered the coins of the money changers and overturned their tables.
 To those who sold doves, He said, “Get these out of here!
 How dare you turn my Father’s house into a market!”
 His disciples remembered that it is written, “Zeal for your house will consume me.”

-Jesus displays God’s divine and righteous anger.
+Jesus displayed God’s divine and righteous anger.

 Jesus didn’t immediately respond by shouting and pushing over tables.
 He began by making a whip.
 I wonder how long it took to braid cords into a whip?
-I can imagine Him using that time to observe and pray to His Father.
+I imagine Him using that time to observe and pray to His Father.
 Then He responded.

 Then the Jews demanded of Him, “What miraculous sign can you show us to prove your authority to do all this?”
 Jesus answered them, “Destroy this temple, and I will raise it again in three days.”
 The Jews replied, “It has taken 46 years to build this temple, and you are going to raise it in three days?”
 But the temple He had spoken of was His body.
 After He was raised from the dead, His disciples recalled what He had spoken.